VolvoCarsMobility/sensible-logging-for-android/README.md

     fun format(line: Line, meta: Meta): String
 }
 ```
 A `Channel` uses a `Formatter` to control the format of the output.
-The formatter in the screenshot above is called `LogCatFormatterExtended`.
 If you are directing your output to a file, we recommend using `SimpleFormatter`

 ### Categories
 All log statement methods inside `Log` allow the passing of a log category.
 This can be used to order your statements into high level areas of interest.